-related party transaction

-A transfer of resources, services or obligations between related parties, regardless of whether a price is charged.

-relevance The quality of information that allow

-The quality of information that allows it to influence the economic decisions of users by helping them evaluate past, present or future events or confirming, or correcting, their past evaluations.

-reliabilityThe quality of information that makes it free from material error and b and represent faithfully that which it either purports to represent or could reasonably be expected to represent.

-an interim financial report.

-reporting period The period covered by financial statements or by an interim financial report.

-research Original and planned investigation undertaken with the prospect of gaining new scientific or technical knowledge and understanding.

-residual value(of an asset)

-The estimated amount that an entity would currently obtain from disposal of an asset, after deducting the estimated costs of disposal, if the asset were already of the age and in the condition expected at the end of its useful life.
+- related partyA transfer of resources, services or obligations between related parties, regardless of whether a price is charged. - relevance The quality of information that allows it to influence the economic decisions of users by helping them evaluate past, present or future events or confirming, or correcting, their past evaluations. - reliability The quality of information that makes it free from material error and bias and represent faithfully that which it either purports to represent or could reasonably be expected to represent. - reportingThe end of the latest period covered by financial statements or by an interim financial report. - reportingThe period covered by financial statements or by an interimperiodfinancial report. - research Original and planned investigation undertaken with the prospect of gaining new scientific or technical knowledge and understanding. - residual value The estimated amount that an entity would currently obtain from (of an asset) disposal of an asset, after deducting the estimated costs of disposal, if the asset were already of the age and in the condition expected at the end of its useful life.

-retrospective application (of a change in accounting policy)

-Applying a new accounting policy to transactions, other events and conditions as if that policy had always been applied.
+retrospective Applying a new accounting policy to transactions, other events and conditions as if that policy had always been applied. (of a change in accounting separate financial statements Those presented by an entity, in which the entity could elect, in accordance with paragraphs 9.25-9.26, to account for its investment in subsidiaries, jointly-controlled entities and associates either at cost less impairment, at fair value with changes in fair value recognised in profit or loss or using the equity method following the procedures in paragraph 14.8.

-revenue The gross inflow of economic benefits during the period arising in the course of the ordinary activities of an entity when those inflows result in increases in equity, other than increases relating to contributions from equity participants.
+- policy) - revenue The gross inflow of economic benefits during the period arising in the course of the ordinary activities of an entity when those inflows result in increases in equity, other than increases relating to contributions from equity participants.